 The Compensation Committee has the authority to engage its own independent advisors to assist in carrying out its responsibility.
 From time to time, consultants, including Radford, also provide additional services at the request of our company.
-In fiscal year 2011, these services included assistance and advice in the formulation of our company's equity compensation program and the calculation of restricted stock awards and appropriate target awards for participants, which services were provided at the request of management and which were not approved by the Board or the Compensation Committee.
+In fiscal year 2012, the Compensation Committee and Management jointly engaged Radford (An Aon Hewitt Company) for services that included assistance and advice in the formulation of our company's cash and equity compensation programs.

 The Compensation Committee operates under a written charter.
-The Compensation Committee, or a sub-committee thereof, acted by unanimous written consent 16 times during fiscal year 2011.
+The Compensation Committee held 2 meetings and the Committee, or a sub-committee thereof, acted by unanimous written consent 17 times during fiscal year 2012.
 A report of the Compensation Committee appears elsewhere in this proxy statement.
 For a more detailed discussion of the Compensation Committee's processes and procedures for considering and determining executive compensation, see "Executive Compensation - Compensation Discussion and Analysis."